bernsteining/instaloctrack/README.md

 * Cleaner code :D
 * Use OOP programming rather than lists and indexes
 * Check password correctness with -p flag
+* Debug the geoloc scraper counter during the runtime (parsing function should return None sometimes but it doesn't)
 * Correct ISO Code for some countries: Nominatim doesn't considers French Polynesia's ISO code as valid for some reason ¯\\_(ツ)_/¯
 * Asynchronous Webdriver : arsenic ?
 * best way to provide fast results : requests asynchronously?
-* Provide statistics about the location data (most visited place, heatmap, diagrams ...)
+* Provide statistics about the location data (most visited place, diagrams ...)
 * Interactive dashboard instead of static html/JS output
 * Better Geocoding :
 	* Get GPS coords from Instagram's location ID ... doesn't work asynchronously at the moment, gotta check for the timeout settings, maybe use this just to correct the errors